-ITP COA Status / Date / (Source) Mitigation Measure Implementation Schedule Responsible Party(ies) 8.3 (cont.)
+ITP COA (Source) Mitigation Measure Implementation Schedule Status / Date / Responsible Party(ies) 8.3 (cont.)
 8.3.3.
 HM Lands Approval.
-Obtain CDFW written approval of the HM lands before acquisition and/or transfer of the land by submitting, at least three months before acquisition and/or transfer of the HM lands, documentation identifying the land to be purchased or property interest conveyed to an approved entity as mitigation for the Project's impacts on Covered Species; 8.3.4.
+Obtain CDFW written approval of the HM lands before acquisition and/or transfer of the land by submitting, at least three months before acquisition and/or transfer of the HM lands, documentation identifying the land to be purchased or property interest conveyed to an approved entity as mitigation for the Project's impacts on Covered Species; Before starting Covered Activities, or within 48 months of the effective date of the ITP if Security is provided 8.3.4.
 HM Lands Documentation.
 Provide a recent preliminary title report, Phase I Environmental Site Assessment, and other necessary documents (please contact CDFW for document list).
 All documents conveying the HM lands and all conditions of title are subject to the approval of CDFW, and if applicable, the Wildlife Conservation Board and the Department of General Services; 8.3.5.
 Land Manager.
 Designate both an interim and long-term land manager approved by CDFW.
 The interim and long-term land managers may, but need not, be the same.
 The interim and/or long-term land managers may be the landowner or another party.
 Documents related to land management shall identify both the interim and long-term land managers.
 Permittee shall notify CDFW of any subsequent changes in the land manager within 30 days of the change.
 If CDFW will hold fee title to the mitigation land, CDFW will also act as both the interim and long-term land manager unless otherwise specified.
 The grantee for the conservation easement cannot serve as the interim or long-term manager without the express written authorization of CDFW in its sole discretion.
 8.3.6.
 Start-up Activities.
 Provide for the implementation of start-up activities, including the initial site protection and enhancement of HM lands, once the HM lands have been approved by CDFW.
-Start-up activities include, at a minimum: (1) preparing a final management plan for CDFW approval (see https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=137386&inline) (2) conducting a baseline biological assessment and land survey report within four months of recording or transfer; (3) developing and transferring Geographic Information Sys Before starting Covered Activities, or within 24 months of the effective date of the ITP if Security is provided Responsible Party(les)
+Start-up activities include, at a minimum: (1) preparing a final management plan for CDFW approval (see https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=137386&inline) (2) conducting a baseline biological assessment and land survey report within four months of recording or transfer; (3) developing and transferring Geographic Information Systems (GIS) data if applicable; (4) establishing initial fencing; (5) conducting litter removal; (6) conducting initial habitat restoration or enhancement, if applicable; and (7) installing signage;